-Target Women provides examples of:
+Target Women provides and discusses examples of:

-- Bread, Eggs, Milk, Squick:The next time words fail you in trying to describe your genitalia, just turn to the world of nature: my chia pet, my fern, my gentle alpaca, my sarlacc pit from Return of the Jedi.
+- Bread, Eggs, Milk, Squick: Regarding the euphemisms used in ads for genital hygiene products, Sarah provides some questionable alternatives.Sarah: The next time words fail you in trying to describe your genitalia, just turn to the world of nature: my chia pet, my fern, my gentle alpaca, my sarlacc pit from Return of the Jedi.

-- Bumbling Dad: Discussed and deconstructed in Doofy Husbands.
-She even notes that he was cooler before "he married you and now he's slightly dumber than a dog".
+- Bumbling Dad: Discussed and deconstructed in "Doofy Husbands", which is about the portrayal of husbands in commercials as Too Incompetent to Operate a Blanket.
+She even notes that the husband was cooler before "he married you and now he's slightly dumber than a dog".

 - Info Dump: The woman in the Yaz commercials who "casually" rattles off information and health warnings about the product to her friends in a nightclub, who is mocked in "Birth Control" and returns in "Ladyfriends."

-- Male Gaze - Discussed in the Carl's Junior and How to Get Hot Chicks.Sarah: The recent Carl's Jr. ad campaign could easily be called "Douchebaggery 101: Embracing your inner douche".
+- Male Gaze: Discussed in the "Carl's Junior" and "How to Get Hot Chicks".Sarah: The recent Carl's Jr. ad campaign could easily be called "Douchebaggery 101: Embracing your inner douche".
 It's a follow-up to "AP Objectification".

 - Nobody Poops: "Number Two" is about companies' attempts to market laxatives and stool softeners to women without admitting that they poop.
-"You're Old" also discusses incontinence."Let's jump on the euphemism train to Shittown!
-First stop, Fiberville!"
+"You're Old" also discusses incontinence.Sarah: Let's jump on the euphemism train to Shittown!
+First stop, Fiberville!

 Get your nails done,